mynodebtc/mynode_docs/docs/coinjoin/joinmarket.md

 ## Usage - JoinMarket

-Once you have opened a terminal window in your myNode, there is a convenient script for setting up and running JoinMarket.
+Once you have opened a terminal window in your MyNode, there is a convenient script for setting up and running JoinMarket.

 `sudo mynode-joinmarket`